gabedenmark/Fullstack_Application_Dev_Capstone_Project/README.md

    docker-compose up
    ```
    - The server will be running on port 3030.
-   - Get the URL and add into the .env file, that is located in the djangoapp folder (no / backslashes).
+   - Get the URL and add into the .env file, that is located in the djangoapp folder (without / slash).
    - Make sure there is a space between backend_url and = in your .env file.

    ```bash